-- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?
+G2.
+Number of credits per term a student can take for the stated full-time tuition.
+Minimum: 12 Maximum: 21 G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes ☑ No G4.
+Do tuition and fees vary by undergraduate instructional program? ☐ Yes No